CHRISCARLON/herding-cats/documentation/overview.md

 5. `package_list_dictionary_extra()`: Returns a dictionary with extra package information.

 6. `catalogue_freshness()`: Provides a view of how many resources have been updated in the last 6 months.
+THIS ONLY WORKS WITH THE LONDON DATASTORE AND IS CURRENTLY BEING IMPROVED.

 7. `package_show_info_json(package_name: Union[str, dict, Any])`: Returns package metadata including resource information.